-A Masters course can help you gain access to a different career path and make you a specialist in your field.
-Discover what it can lead to…
+A Masters qualification can help you gain access to a different career path and make you a specialist in your field - but what can it lead to?

-Many skills gained from a Masters degree can be applied to lots of jobs but some occupations require a specific postgraduate qualification.
-For example, to become a solicitor you need to do the Legal Practice Course (LPC) while a Master of Engineering (MEng) will be highly valued for a job as a chartered engineer.
+Many skills gained from a Masters degree can be applied to lots of different jobs, but some occupations require a specific postgraduate qualification.
+For example, to become a solicitor you need to do the Legal Practice Course (LPC) while you'll often need a Postgraduate Certificate in Education (PGCE) to become a teacher.

-Generally, employers do not have separate recruitment practices for undergraduate and postgraduate students.
-As a result, Masters graduates can look for jobs in the same places as those with a first degree:
+Generally, employers don't have separate recruitment practices for undergraduate and postgraduate students.
+As a result, Masters graduates can look for jobs in the same places as those with a first degree, such as:

 Employers don't always distinguish between a Masters and Bachelors degree when recruiting.
 They may value the additional maturity, but it is up to you to explain in your covering letter what skills and knowledge you have gained through this higher qualification.